aivision369/flutter.shailesh.porfolio/README.md

 ---
 <h3>📄 License: </h3>

-This profile is provided under the Creative Commons License.
-Feel free to use and distribute it with proper attribution.
+This profile is provided under [MIT License](https://github.com/IDFDeveloper/flutter.shailesh.porfolio/blob/master/LICENSE).

 ---
 Please contact me at limbadiya.sk@gmail.com if you have any feedback for the website. ⭐ Star it, if you like it!